groupbuddies/guides/style/js/README.md

 }
 ```

-* When evaluating that a reference is true, evaluate its truthiness
+* When evaluating that a reference is true, evaluate its truthiness.

 ```javascript
 if (foo) {